Gavilan SC

-The Gavilan SC is a laptop computer and was the first ever to be marketed as a "laptop".
+The Gavilan SC is an early laptop computer first released by the Gavilan Computer Corporation in April 1984.
+The computer ran on an Intel 8088 microprocessor running at 5 MHz and sported a touchpad for a pointing device, one of the first computers to do so.
+The laptop was developed by Manuel "Manny" Fernandez, founder of the Gavilan Computer Corporation, and unveiled in May 1983.

 History

-The brainchild of Gavilan Computer Corp. founder Manuel (Manny) Fernandez, the Gavilan was introduced in May 1983, at approximately the same time as the similar Sharp PC-5000.
-It came to market a year after the GRiD Compass, with which it shared several pioneering details, notably a clamshell design, in which the screen folds shut over the keyboard.
+The brainchild of Manuel "Manny" Fernandez, the Gavilan was unveiled at COMDEX/Spring '83 at the Georgia World Congress Center in late April 1983.
+It was unveiled a year after the Grid Compass, with which it shared several pioneering details, notably a clamshell design, in which the screen folds shut over the keyboard.

-The Gavilan, however, was more affordable than the GRiD, at a list price of around US$4000.
-Unlike the GRiD, it was equipped with a floppy disk drive and used the MS-DOS operating system, although it was only partially IBM PC-compatible.
-Powered by a 5 MHz Intel 8088 processor, it was equipped with a basic graphical user interface, stored in its 48 KB of ROM.
-The operating system used a FORTH-like interpreter to generate very compact code.
+The Gavilan, however, was more affordable than the Compass, at a list price of around US$4000.
+Unlike the Compass, it was equipped with a floppy disk drive and had a built-in battery.
 An internal 300-baud modem was standard.
 A compact printer that attached to the rear of the machine was an option.

+The Gavilan was originally planned to ship with a proprietary, GUI-based operating system, called the Gavilan Operating Environment (GOE) and preinstalled with a suite of productivity applications, branded Capsuleware.
+GOE was to be stored in the laptop's 48 KB of ROM and would have used a FORTH-like interpreter to generate very compact code.
+Both GOE and Capsuleware failed to come to fruition, however, and by November 1983 the company announced that they had switched to providing the laptop with MS-DOS.

 The machine's included software was a terminal program, MS-DOS, and MBasic (a version of the BASIC programming language).
 An Office Pack of four applications—Sorcim SuperCalc and SuperWriter, and pfs:File and pfs:Report—was optional.

 It was far smaller than competing IBM compatible portables, such as the Compaq Portable, which were the size of a portable sewing machine and weighed more than twice the Gavilan's 4 kg (9 lb), and unlike the Gavilan they could not run off batteries.
 Gavilan claimed the SC could run up to nine hours on its built-in nickel-cadmium batteries.

 Jack Hall, an award-winning industrial designer, was chosen to work out the ergonomics, mechanics and overall appearance of the Gavilan.
 An extremely compact printer module was the result of a collaboration between Hall Design and C. Itoh of Japan.
 Additionally, several patentable features such as the unique display hinge and printer attachment mechanism were embodied in the design.